-There are eight Commissioners, but the Secretary and Comptroller General and Assistant Comptroller, who are appointed by and act on behalf of the Commissioners, make the day-today decisions.
+The Secretary and Comptroller General and Assistant Comptroller, who are appointed by and act on behalf of the Commissioners, make the day-to-day decisions.
 There is no legislation that determines the specific responsibilities of the Secretary and Comptroller General and the Assistant Comptroller.
 However, in practice the role of the Secretary and Comptroller General is considered analogous to acting as the Accounting Officer for CRND.
 Therefore, the Secretary and Comptroller General takes responsibility for preparing and signing the accounts on behalf of the Commissioners.